OldGuo/oldguo.github.io/about.md

 ![Profile Image]({{ site.url }}/{{ site.picture }})

 ### About Me
 Hey there!
-I'm currently a rising senior studying Computer Science at [Cal](http://www.berkeley.edu/).
-I'll be at [Stripe](https://stripe.com/) this Summer and I was at [Workday](https://www.workday.com/) last summer.
+I'm currently a senior studying Computer Science at [Cal](http://www.berkeley.edu/).
+I was at [Stripe](https://stripe.com/) last Summer and I was at [Workday](https://www.workday.com/) the summer before.

 Outside of my classes, I spend most of my time with [CodeBase](https://codebase.berkeley.edu/) and [Cal Badminton](https://badminton.berkeley.edu/).